alsash110/comm-2216-obs/docs/files/CRUD.md

 >```
 <br />

-You will see that you have completely removed both the directory and its contents using the `ls` command.
-You should no longer see both the created .txt file and directory.
+You will see that you have completely removed both the directory and the contents using the `ls` command.
+You should no longer see both the .txt file and directory.

 As you've noticed by now, you were able to do these things without the use of your mouse or a graphical user interface.
 You should be able to easily use these commands for your own future use in Linux when the need to create new file types and directories arise.